Carbon-14-dated dinosaur bones are less than 40,000 years old

 Members of the Paleochronology group presented their findings at the 2012 Western Pacific Geophysics Meeting in Singapore, August 13-17, a conference of the American Geophysical Union (AGU) and the Asia Oceania Geosciences Society (AOGS).

 Carbon-14 is considered to be an extremely reliable dating technique.
 It's accuracy has been verified by using C-14 to date artifacts whose age is known historically.
-The possibility that the amount of C-14 in the air has fluctuated adds a small uncertainty.
-But the greater possibility for error is that the amount of C-14 in bone samples has been altered by contaminants such as decayed organic matter from soils poses a greater possibility for error.
+The fluctuation of the amount of C-14 in the atmosphere over time adds a small uncertainty, but contamination by "modern carbon" such as decayed organic matter from soils poses a greater possibility for error.

 Dr. Thomas Seiler, a physicist from Germany, gave the presentation in Singapore.
 He said that his team and the laboratories they employed took special care to avoid contamination.
 That included protecting the samples, avoiding cracked areas in the bones, and meticulous pre-cleaning of the samples with chemicals to remove possible contaminants.
 Knowing that small concentrations of collagen can attract contamination, they compared precision Accelerator Mass Spectrometry (AMS) tests of collagen and bioapatite (hard carbonate bone mineral) with conventional counting methods of large bone fragments from the same dinosaurs.
 "Comparing such different molecules as minerals and organics from the same bone region, we obtained concordant C-14 results which were well below the upper limits of C-14 dating.
 These, together with many other remarkable concordances between samples from different fossils, geographic regions and stratigraphic positions make random contamination as origin of the C-14 unlikely".